TobiasNickel/trompt/README.md

 ```
 # Roadmap
     - simple prompt (done)
-    - stramline prompts, ensure only one at a time (done)
+    - streamline prompts, ensure only one at a time (done)
     - architecture to support more prompt types (done)
     - password (done)
     - number, integer (done)